Fantástico

-Fantástico (originally known as Fantástico: O Show da Vida, Portuguese for Fantastic —The Show of Life) is a Brazilian weekly television news program broadcast on Sunday nights on TV Globo since August 5, 1973, created by José Bonifácio de Oliveira Sobrinho.
+Fantástico (originally known as Fantástico: O Show da Vida, Portuguese for Fantastic —The Show of Life) is a Brazilian weekly television news program broadcast on Sunday nights on TV Globo since 5 August 1973, created by José Bonifácio de Oliveira Sobrinho.

 It lasts two hours, including commercials.
 Currently presented by Maria Júlia Coutinho and Poliana Abritta, it has been recognized as one of the best programs of Brazilian television, besides being the most watched program on Sunday.

 History

-Fantástico debuted on August 5, 1973 in black-and-white and began as a variety show featuring music, dance numbers, tele theater, humorous sketches and some news as well.
+Fantástico debuted on 5 August 1973 in black-and-white and began as a variety show featuring music, dance numbers, tele theater, humorous sketches and some news as well.
 The following year, it began transmission in color.

 In 1988, the show began live broadcasts; in 1993, the format changed to a television newsmagazine.
 In 1996 Fantástico reported the Varginha UFO incident.

 Scenographer Cyro Del Nero worked as the show's art director, designing much of the style of the series.

 Format

 Fantástico is an open-ended newscast with hosts introducing and reporting stories.
 Some segments include the work of other reporters: This typically happens when going live to a location.

 Its hosts stand in front of a backdrop that changes according to the story presented.
 The hosts undertake original reporting and investigations led by national newspapers, sourcing typically from O Globo.

-Topics for each show vary, some are political, some involve scandal, the environment, crime, science, health, sports, religion, international news or a combination.
+Topics for each show vary, some are political, some involve scandals, the environment, crime, science, health, sports, religion, international news or a combination.
 Occasionally, stories develop into specials that span over a period of a few weeks.
 These stories are thematic, with hosts travelling the country to find their topic in Brazilian society.
 Past topics have included psychics, indigenous religions, São Paulo's crime wave, and Afro-Brazilian tribal customs.

-In 1995, Fantástico showed the original Mr. Bean series (starring Rowan Atkinson), in 1996 showed the illusionist famous David Copperfield and in 1999–2000 exhibited the controversial magician Val Valentino known as Mr. M – Valentino became famous thanks to narration by Cid Moreira.
+In 1995, Fantástico showed the original Mr. Bean series (starring Rowan Atkinson), in 1996 it showed the famous magician David Copperfield and in 1999–2000 exhibited the controversial magician Val Valentino known as Mr. M – Valentino became famous thanks to narration by Cid Moreira.

 In 2011, the Brazilian actors Otávio Muller and Heloísa Périssé play "Lolô" and "Tavinho", and Ingrid Guimarães presents the fictional supermodel "Leandra Borges".

-Now, Fantástico also brings musical acts in live from stage at the new and big studio program since April 27, 2014.
-Among them, the actress and singer Demi Lovato performed on stage with some hits acoustically as "Really Don't Care" and "Neon Lights", aired on May 4, 2014.
+Now, Fantástico also brings musical acts in live from stage at the new and big studio program since 27 April 2014.
+Among them, the actress and singer Demi Lovato performed on stage with some hits acoustically as "Really Don't Care" and "Neon Lights", aired on 4 May 2014.
 The Colombian singer, Shakira was also present in July, 2014.

-The Brazilian singer Michel Teló introduced his segment called "Bem Sertanejo", he invites country artists for a chat and live music.

-The action star Arnold Schwarzenegger who released the Terminator Genisys movie, had an interview on May 31, 2015.
+The action star Arnold Schwarzenegger who released the Terminator Genisys movie, had an interview on 31 May 2015.